DomMc97/Applied-Maths-MSc-Thesis/docs/ReadME.md

 constructNetworkStructure edited from here-https://github.com/DomMc97/GraphBasedClustering.

 ## Markov Stability
+All code related to the plotting of Markov Stability Community Detection results.

 Markov Stability Community Detection was ran using code from here-https://github.com/DomMc97/GraphBasedClustering or https://github.com/michaelschaub/PartitionStability.
 This was ran directly in a MATLAB console longrun.m is the result of the run.